softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

     responseToPepper.send(response); // <-- send() takes the webhook response object as a parameter

 ## Setting Context:
  To set context with a Pepper response, use the setContext method which is available to any valid instantiated PepperResponse object.
-The 'setContext' function requires an object with 3 properties to be valid: 'name', 'lifespan', & 'parameters'.
+The 'setContext' function requires two parameters: an object with 3 properties to be valid: 'name', 'lifespan', & 'parameters'; and the session (request.body.session).

 ### Method definition:
-setContext(contextObj) <br>
+setContext(contextObj, session) <br>
 where contextObj is a simple object containing 3 properties:
   - name = name of the context
   - lifespan = duration/expiration of the context, once set